BUGS-NYU/bugs-nyu.github.io-old/_projects/4 hfoss.md

 ---
 name: HFOSS
 ---
-### [Humanitarian Free and Open Source Software (HFOSS) Project][profklukowska]
+### [Humanitarian Free and Open Source Software (HFOSS) Project][slack-workspace]
 **Mentor:** Joanna Klukowska
-The team is looking for more members.
-To get involved, contact him at [bradley.brecher@nyu.edu][bradley]
+To join this team, check out the [Slack workspace][slack-workspace].

-This semester BUGS is collaborating with the Rensselaer Polytechnic Institute near Albany, New York.
-BUGS is bringing one of their open source projects called YACS (Yet Another Course Scheduler) to NYU.
-Currently the NYU team is working on converting the Albert data to “YACS form”.
-Along with that there is work to be done on frontend and backend so YACS can be adopted for NYU.
+The goal of this project is to explore several open source projects that are humanitarian in nature and figure out how to make contributions to those projects.
+Fore more information, check out the [Slack workspace][slack-workspace] or the project's [Github account][hfoss-account].

 Mentor: Joanna Klukowska